 Three Fold Strategy

-NACP IV Youth-Led Consultations (May-June 2011)
+NACP IV Youth-Led Consultations

 The National AIDS Control Organization (NACO) reviews its strategic objectives and operational plan once every five years, with a high emphasis on young people and adolescents as a key vulnerable population.
 Currently at the close of its National Aids Control Programme III (NACP III), that is scheduled to reach its targets and objectives around mid-2012, NACO has renewed a multi stakeholder platform for civil society, working groups and technical experts to provide key recommendations for NACP IV.
-The programme will build on the successes of NACP III, focusing on increased coverage and prevention services for high-risk groups and vulnerable populations.
-As part of this process, ensuring participatory and inclusive decision making, as part of the widely consultative approach NACO undertook in NACP III, TYPF is working with Plan India (supported by NACO) to engage young people and adolescents to provide key recommendations for NACP IV.
+The programme builds on the successes of NACP III, focusing on increased coverage and prevention services for high-risk groups and vulnerable populations.
+As part of this process, ensuring participatory and inclusive decision making, as part of the widely consultative approach NACO undertook in NACP III, TYPF is worked with Plan India (supported by NACO) to engage young people and adolescents to provide key recommendations for NACP IV.

 In May and June 2011, TYPF partnered with Plan India to carry out 12 youth-led consultations with adolescents and young people to obtain their inputs and recommendations on HIV Prevention, AIDS Education and Sexuality Education provided under NACO’s guidance in schools.
 The proposed set of consultations reached out to more than 280 adolescents and young people across five states, (Delhi, Tamil Nadu, Karnataka, Maharashtra and Uttar Pradesh) encouraging the meaningful participation of adolescents and young people in policy and decision-making processes such as NACP IV.
 Qualitative and narrative recommendations from the consultation will be provided back to NACO and members of the Youth and Adolescence Working Group as part of the same, providing critical input on the future direction of AIDS education programming for adolescents and young people, by June 2011.

-- TYPF is traveling with the Official Indian Delegation to the High Level Meeting on HIV in June 2011 at the United Nations, sponsored and selected by UNAIDS.
-We will advocate additionally with additional youth groups from South Asia for the inclusion of and need to support YSRRH in the HLM Outcomes Declaration.
+- TYPF was part of the Official Indian Delegation to the High Level Meeting on HIV in June 2011 at the United Nations, sponsored and selected by UNAIDS.
+We worked with youth groups from South Asia for the inclusion of and need to support Youth Sexual Reproductive Rights and Health in the High Level Meeting Outcome Declaration.

 - We are a part of informal networks of young people working across Pakistan, Bangladesh, Sri Lanka, Indonesia, Philippines, Nepal on strategies to legalize and make the implementation of CSE and youth friendly health services accessible.